The AI Tools Actually Worth Your Time

 Claude (Anthropic)

 This is the one I use most, and the one I recommend most.
-Claude is better than other AI tools at writing that sounds like a real person — which matters when you're a solopreneur whose voice is part of your brand.
+Claude is better than other AI tools at writing that sounds like a real person — which matters when your voice is part of your brand.
 It's also better at nuance, at handling longer documents, and at following detailed instructions without reverting to generic output.
 Use it for drafting emails, writing content in batches, summarising notes, thinking through a problem, and anything where you'd otherwise stare at a blank page.

 For automation: Zapier or Make